dgraph-io/dgraph-docs/content/clients/java.md

 }
 ```

-Next, we initialise a `Person` object, serialize it and use it in `Mutation` object.
+Next, we initialize a `Person` object, serialize it and use it in `Mutation` object.

 ```java
 // Create data